EdCrux/ror-social-scaffold/README.md

 <p align="center">
   <h2 align="center"> Social media app: Stay In Touch</h2>
   <p align="center">
-     This is the repo for the webapp Stay In Touch in [stay-in-touch-by-kit-ed.herokuapp.com/](stay-in-touch-by-kit-ed.herokuapp.com/).
-This is a social media app where an authenticated user can interact with others, send friendship invitations and see only the posts of their friends.
+     This is the repo for the webapp Stay In Touch in [stay-in-touch-by-kit-ed.herokuapp.com](http://stay-in-touch-by-kit-ed.herokuapp.com/).
+This is a social media app where a user can sign upn authenticated user can interact with others, send friendship invitations and see only the posts of their friends.
 We made use of our diverse knowledge of rails in ActiveRecord, ActionController and RSpec for testing.
     <br />
     <a href="https://github.com/EdCrux/ror-social-scaffold"><strong>Explore the docs »</strong></a>
     <br />